sigmoidi/meeb/README.md

         Defaults to 'msvc'
    -x   Further compression, either 'upx' or 'kkrunchy'
         Defaults to none
-   -f   Optimization target, either 'speed' or 'size'
+   -f   Optimization goal, either 'fast' or 'small'
-        Defaults to 'speed'
+        Defaults to 'fast'
    -b   Executable bitness, either 32 or 64
         Defaults to 64
    -d   Don't strip or remove debugging information